lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 I will probably integrate the following features in the script (when time permits and not necessarily in this order):

 - [Use Azure Private Link to connect networks to Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/private-link-security)
-- Write a PowerShell 7+ version of the script (I'm using PowerShell 5.1 for the moment)
+- Write a [PowerShell 7+](https://github.com/PowerShell/PowerShell/releases) version of the script (I'm using Windows PowerShell 5.1 for the moment)